 Searching the DPLA website!

-From the main page of this site I entered a search for “couch family genealogy” and it came up with a number of different sources for me to check out.
+From the main page of this site, I entered a search for “couch family genealogy” and it came up with several different sources for me to check out.

 Other tips to search for your ancestors on the DPLA site!

 If you cannot find a particular ancestor then why not try different spellings of their name.
 I have tried this tip and it has worked for me on many occasions.

 I once found an ancestor of mine that was transcribed as “Cauch“.

 Also, you may want to add quotation marks to help you with exact matches, such as “John Couch“.

 And use the minus sign to remove a term, such as “-texas“.